CallMeVinBR/CallMeVinBR/README.md

 👋 Greetings!
 My name is Vinicius, I'm from Brazil and I'm studying Systems Analysis and Development.
 Since childhood, I'm passionate for technologies and it was in my technical course in Informatic that I introduced myself to the development area.

-At the moment, I'm dedicating my studies for Java and MongoDB.
+At the moment, I'm dedicating my studies for Java, Python and MongoDB.

 ### Socials